 Portraits National Archives, Frank W. Legg Photographic Collection of Portraits of Nineteenth-Century Notables Collection FL (National Archives Identifier 558770)

 Born into slavery in Maryland, Frederick Douglass became an advocate for the equality of rights for all people.

 Letter from Frederick Douglass to Secretary of State James G. Blaine, Accepting the Appointment as U.S. Minister to Haiti, June 25, 1889

-Despatches from Consular Offices - Port au Prince, Despatches from U.S. Consular Officers National Archives, General Records of the Department of State, Record Group 59 (ARC ID 302033)
+Despatches from Consular Offices - Port au Prince, Despatches from U.S. Consular Officers National Archives, General Records of the Department of State, Record Group 59 (National Archives Identifier 302033)

 Frederick Douglass was nominated for Vice President by the Equal Rights Party and appointed to several political positions, including minister resident and counsel general to Haiti.